yasutakatou/goVernance/README.md

 Sets a string of commands that are not allowed to be executed.
 This prevents unauthorized commands from being defined and executed in the action configuration.
 <br>
 note1) They are evaluated in the order of whitelist to blacklist.
-In other words, even if you try to filter on the black list, if it is defined on the whitelist, it will be executed.
+In other words, **even if you try to filter on the black list, if it is defined on the whitelist, it will be executed**.
 <br>
 note2) Multiple lines of listing can be specified.
 Also, the specification must be a regular expression.